Final keyword in Inheritance

 Prevent subclass from changing inherited behavior

-🧠 Why Use final
+🧠 Why Use final in Inheritance?

 -